Experiential Learning Intern and Apprentice Programs

-Many of our educational programs are taught by Elders in our community and we are very much committed to the inter-generational model of learning and teaching.
+Many of our educational programs are taught by Elders in our community as we are very much committed to the inter-generational model of learning and teaching.

 Food Grows Community Inter-generational Project

-Zaniyan’s goal is to promote food sovereignty and the education needed to develop self-reliant communities.
+Zaniyan’s goal is to promote food sovereignty and the education that is needed to develop self-reliant communities.
 We create opportunities for inter-generational experiential learning.
 This project increases neighborhood social capital and caring.
-The convergence of organic food grown within a few miles, pairing enthusiastic volunteers with young adults in conversation with elders has created a lively and growing community different than institutionalized free lunch programs.
+The convergence of organic food grown within a few miles, together with enthusiastic volunteers and young adults in conversation with elders, has created a lively and growing community worlds away from institutionalized free lunch programs.

 Garden Helper Program